Lab 99 Web Design

 </txp:if_article_list>

-On a landing page, you must use a Textpattern form to specify which parts of an article are to be used.
+On a landing page (i.e. an article_list page), you must use a Textpattern article form to specify which parts of an article are to be used.

 One Template = Many Pages

-Textpattern is able to generate both landing pages and individual article pages from the same template:
+Textpattern is able to generate both HTML landing pages and HTML individual-article pages from the same template:

 In the next tutorial, we will see how to create one.